Shower approach in the simulation of ion scattering from solids: Appendix

+In this appendix, the expression Eq.~(\ref{WWWW}) for the weights assigned to trajectory crossings in the MATCH approach is derived.

-To specify the way this plan can be implemented, we need to represent the action of the operator ${\cal S}_i$ explicitly.
-Denoting by $\omega_1$ the phase variables of the incoming ion entering the lattice site volume, we can write the probability that further motion will end up in the detector as
+Let $\omega_1$ represent the phase variables of an ion impinging on the sample when it reaches the volume of the considered lattice site.
+The probability that, in the course of its further motion, the ion will end up in the detector is obtained as

-The integration is performed over the phase variables of the ion after the collision $\omega_2$, $({dP_{sc}}/{d\omega_2})d\omega_2$ is the probability of scattering into one of the states within $d\omega_2$; this probability is related to the probability that the atom is located at the appropriate position.
+The integration is performed over the phase variables of the ion after the collision $\omega_2$ and $({dP_{sc}}/{d\omega_2})d\omega_2$ is the probability of scattering into one of the states within $d\omega_2$; this probability is related to the probability that the atom is located at the appropriate position.
 Finally, $P_{out}(\omega_2)$ is the probability that, in the course of its further motion, the ion in a state within $d\omega_2$ will leave the crystal with an energy and in a direction within the detector acceptance.

 The probability $d P_{sc}/d \omega_2$ is explicitly determined in the case that both the scattering angle $\Theta({\bf b})$ and the energy loss $\Delta E({\bf b})$ in the binary ion-atom collision are uniquely determined by the impact parameter ${\bf b}$.
 To derive the corresponding expression we describe the states $\omega_1$ and $\omega_2$ in a local coordinate system where the $z$ axis is aligned with the ion velocity before the collision.
 As a result,